jordiae/exebench/README.md

 ## Credits

 We thank Anghabench authors for their type inference-based synthetic dependencies generation for C functions.
+This software, Psyche-C, can be found at: https://github.com/ltcmelo/psychec

 ## Contact